-People with CKD should receive lifestyle interventions, as reported in Section 7, with special attention to sodium restriction, as low-sodium diet reduces protein excretion in proteinuric CKD [1366].
-Achieving the recommended BP targets in CKD usually requires combination therapy, which should consist of a RAS blocker with a CCB or a Thiazide/Thiazide-like diuretic, if eGFR levels are \geq 45 ml/min/1.73 m2 (CKD stages \geq 3a).
-While in patients with an eGFR below 30 ml/min/1.73m2, Thiazide/Thiazide-like diuretics should be generally replaced by loop diuretics, the transition from treatment with a Thiazide/Thiazide-like to a loop diuretic should be individualized in patients with eGFR values between 30 and 45 ml/min/ 1.73m2.
-Clinical trials in people with diabetic [37-40] and nondiabetic CKD [1355,1367,1368] have established an ACEi or an ARB as the first treatment choice in hypertensive CKD patients, especially in those with moderate or severe albuminuria, where these agents were found to reduce proteinuria, the rate of GFR decline, and the risk of doubling of serum creatinine or progressing to ESKD.
-ACE is or ARBs should be given at the maximum tolerated doses to achieve optimal nephroprotection while dual combination of RAS blockers should be avoided because two outcome trials were prematurely terminated as a consequence of the increased risk of adverse events with the ACEi/ARB combination therapy [558,1369].
-In normoalbuminuric individuals with hypertension, ACE is or ARBs are able to delay the progression to severely increased albuminuria compared with placebo [1370], but no evidence exists on whether these drugs lead to better preservation of kidney function compared with other major antihypertensive drug classes in the normoalbuminuric population [1371] (Fig. 20).
-Indeed, in a recent open-label trial in which patients with an eGFR were randomly assigned to either discontinuation or continuation of therapy with RAS inhibitors, discontinuation was not associated with a significant between-group difference in the longterm eGFR decline [1379].
+People with CKD should receive lifestyle interventions, as reported in Section 7, with special attention to sodium restriction, as low-sodium diet reduces protein excretion in proteinuric CKD [1357].
+Achieving the recommended BP targets in CKD usually requires combination therapy, which should consist of a RAS blocker with a CCB or a Thiazide/Thiazide-like diuretic, if eGFR levels are ≥ 45 ml/min/1.73 m2 (CKD stages 3a).
+While in patients with an eGFR below 30 ml/min/1.73m2, Thiazide/Thiazide-like diuretics should be generally replaced by loop diuretics, the transition from treatment with a Thiazide/Thiazide-like to a loop diuretic should be individualized in patients with eGFR values between 30 and 45 ml/min/1.73m2.
+Clinical trials in people with diabetic [1358-1361] and nondiabetic CKD [1346,1362,1363] have established an ACEi or an ARB as the first treatment choice in hypertensive CKD patients, especially in those with moderate or severe albuminuria, where these agents were found to reduce proteinuria, the rate of GFR decline, and the risk of doubling of serum creatinine or progressing to ESKD.
+ACEis or ARBs should be given at the maximum tolerated doses to achieve optimal nephroprotection while dual combination of RAS blockers should be avoided because two outcome trials were prematurely terminated as a consequence of the increased risk of adverse events with the ACEi/ARB combination therapy [561,1364].
+In normoalbuminuric individuals with hypertension, ACEis or ARBs are able to delay the progression to severely increased albuminuria compared with placebo [1365], but no evidence exists on whether these drugs lead to better preservation of kidney function compared with other major antihypertensive drug classes in the normoalbuminuric population [1366] (Fig. 20).

-FIGURE 20 BP-lowering in patients with hypertension and chronic kidney disease. (a) Transition from ${TTL}$ Diuretic to Loop Diuretic should be individualized, in patients with eGFR < 45 ml/min/1.73 m2. (b) Cautious start with low-dose. (c) Check for dose adjustment according to renal impairment for drugs with relevant renal excretion rate. (d) When SBP is \geq 140mmHg or DBP is \geq 90 mmHg provided that: maximum recommended and tolerated doses of a three-drug combination comprising a RAS blocker (either an ACEi or an ARB), a CCB and a ${TTL}$ Diuretic were used. adequate BP control has been confirmed by ABPM or by HBPM if ABPM is not feasible, various causes of pseudo-resistant hypertension (especially poor medication adherence) and secondary hypertension have been excluded (Section 12). (e) Caution if eGFR <45 ml/min/1.73 m2 or serum potassium >4.5 mmol/l. (f) Should be used at any step as guideline directed medical therapy in respective indications or considered in several other conditions (Table 16). (g) SGLT2 is and Finerenone should be used according to their approval for CKD treatment.
+FIGURE 20 BP-lowering therapy in patients with hypertension and chronic kidney disease. (a) Transition from ${T/TL}$ Diuretic to Loop Diuretic should be individualized in patients with eGFR < 45 ml/min/1.73 m2. (b) Cautious start with low-dose. (c) Check for dose adjustment according to renal impairment for drugs with relevant renal excretion rate. (d) When SBP is \geq 140mmHg or DBP is \geq 90 mmHg provided that: maximum recommended and tolerated doses of a three-drug combination comprising a RAS blocker (either an ACEi or an ARB), a CCB and a ${T/TL}$ Diuretic were used, adequate BP control has been confirmed by ABPM or by HBPM if ABPM is not feasible, various causes of pseudo-resistant hypertension (especially poor medication adherence) and secondary hypertension have been excluded (see Section 12). (e) Caution if eGFR <45 ml/min/1.73 m2 or serum potassium >4.5 mmol/L. (f) Should be used at any step as guideline directed medical therapy in respective indications or considered in several other conditions (Table 16). (g) SGLT2is and Finerenone should be used according to their approval for CKD treatment.